jsdelivrbot/openarch-d8/README.md

 * grid broken on frontpage
 * strange spacing issue on language/menu icons in header now.
 * Frontpage images not visible when i serve css/js files from cdn!?
+* Books filter not working for cn (by open returns no results)

 ## Liscense